EdmondChuiHW/email-contact/README.md

 Runs all unit tests and Clicky-McClick tests.
 Starts local app automatically.
 Defaults to use production backend server.

 ## Continuous Integration (CI)
-Project is continuously deployed if all tests pass.
+Project is automatically deployed if all tests pass.
 View the Azure Pipeline project: https://dev.azure.com/chuihinwai/email-contact

 ## Todo